NawarA/public/readme.md

   "v": 1,
   // [optional] use the "disable" key to disable modules "disable": ["related", "paper", "notes"],
-  // [optional] use the "related" key to select which content to show users "related": [
+  // [optional] use the "related" property to filter content "related": [
     "references",
     "conference",